AY2526S1-CS2103T-F10-2/tp/docs/UserGuide.md

 #### 4.7.1 Undoing commands: `undo`

-Reverts the last command that changed the coursebook.
+Reverts the last command that changed a person's details or the CourseBook theme.

 **Format:** `undo`